Careers analyses and disseminates the information from the HESA Graduate Outcomes survey.

-Access to the Wiki is restricted to Directors of Studies, Heads of Department, Marketing Managers and some additional contacts provided by your Faculty or School.
-Those with access can share GO Wiki information on a need to know basis, accompanied with the Data Usage Statement.
+Access to the Wiki is restricted to Directors of Studies, Directors of Teaching, Heads of Department, Deans, Directors of Administration, Faculty Assistant Registrars, Marketing Managers, Placement Managers and Business Engagement Managers, and some additional approved contacts.
+Those with access can share GO Wiki information with other staff on a need-to-know basis, accompanied by the Data Usage Statement.

 Graduate Outcomes: National level

-The links below include high level findings and characteristics at a national level for leavers from 2019/20.
+The links below include high-level findings and characteristics at a national level for leavers from 2020/21.

-Summaries for Bath full-time UK domiciled first-degree graduates by subject of study groups, showing example industries, occupations, job titles and employer names are available on our website.
+Summaries for Bath full-time UK domiciled first degree graduates by subject of study groups, showing example industries, occupations, job titles and employer names are available on our website.
 The Graduate Outcomes survey captures information 15 months after leaving.
-The short summaries are suitable for careers guidance and admissions use; for example, Open Days.
-These summaries are publicly accessible and updated anually in May.
+The short summaries are suitable for career guidance and admissions use; for example, Open Days.
+These summaries are publicly accessible and updated annually in May.

 How you can help